lankydan/spring-data-cassandra/spring data cassandra.md

 "ALLOW FILTERING" is needed if you want to query a field that is not part of the primary key, which is why querying by `last_name` causes it to fail.
 The reason why it is recommended not to use "ALLOW FILTERING" is because it requires the whole table or partition to be read and then goes on to filter out the invalid records.
 Cassandra's read speed comes from querying the partition and clustering columns as it knows where they lie in memory and can just grab them right away without having to look at the rest of the table (CORRECT!!!!!????).

-If you decide you really want to use filtering then simply use the code used in the example (added below aswell).
+If you decide you really want to use filtering then simply use the code used in the example (added below as well).
 ```java
 @Query(allowFiltering = true)
 List<Person> findByLastName(final String lastName);